sudosoph/docs/content/how-to/varnish-cache/configure-varnish-cache-to-serve-content-while-the-backend-is-offline.md

 ### Step 3 - `vcl_hit`

-This part is where we actually tell Varnish to serve stale content is the restart count is greater than 0 and the grace period plus the time to live is greater than 0.
+This part is where we actually tell Varnish Cache to serve stale content is the restart count is greater than 0 and the grace period plus the time to live is greater than 0.
 If both cases match, we serve the stale content.

     sub vcl_hit {
         if (obj.ttl < 0s && obj.ttl + obj.grace > 0s) {